crHARPER/Pi_i2c_EnviroSens/README.md

 i2s sensors included/supported are:
 1) HTU21D Temperature Humidity sensor
 2) SGP30 VOC Sensor
-3) CCS811 VOC Sensor
+3) CCS811 VOC Sensor ***
-4) BME860 VOC Pressure Temperature Humidity Sensor
+4) BME860 VOC Pressure Temperature Humidity Sensor ***
+5) K30 CO2 Sensor

+*** 10/18/21 Not updated to work with SMBus2 library.
+For VOCs the CCS811 and BME860 have not been very reliable.
+The SPG30 family has been working well.

 The CCS811 grabs Temperature & Humidity values from the HTU21D via the file system.
 The SGP30 grabs the Absolute Humidity value from the HTU21D via the file system as well.